matthieu-bt/business-guide/source/api/apikey.rst

     :class: with-shadow

-Clicking the three vertical dots next to the API key, will open a window with two options:
+Clicking the three vertical dots next to the API key will open a window with two options:
   - **Resetting the API key** is irreversible and will disable all the existing integrations with this key until the new API key is in place.
 Clicking **Reset API key** will generate a new key.
-  - **Deleting the API key** will delete all existing integrations irreversibly.
+  - **Deleting the API key** will remove all existing integrations irreversibly.

 .. image:: reset_or_delete_api_key.png